Building Health Center Responses on Intimate Partner Violence (4-virtual sessions)

 Intimate partner violence (IPV) has impacts on maternal mortality.
 Addressing these topics is central to ensuring expectant mothers do not continue to die from preventable causes.
-According to the national partnership for women & families, each year, an estimated 324,000 pregnant people in the United States are battered by their intimate partners.
+According to the national partnership for women & families, each year, an estimated 324,000 mothers in the United States are battered by their intimate partners.
 IPV during pregnancy can hurt both maternal and infant health.
 Health Partners on IPV + Exploitation provides resources to build and strengthen connections between health centers and domestic violence programs that provide supportive services to mothers.

 See below for related webinars, learning collaboratives, and resources: